As your school partner, Lehigh Valley Reilly Children’s Hospital is ready to help you and your kids have a healthy school year.

 A further discussion with your child’s health care professional is warranted if there are any concerns for the above or other changes in behavior.

 The ongoing COVID-19 pandemic has reminded the world what it’s like to be vulnerable to a disease and the importance of vaccination.
-A few months ago, the American Academy of Pediatrics and the CDC reported a drop in childhood vaccination rates.
+Over the past year, there's been a reported drop in childhood vaccination rates by the American Academy of Pediatrics and the CDC.
 This puts our communities at risk for outbreaks of preventable illnesses.
 Fortunately, given the thorough protective measures, medical offices are some of the safest places to visit.

 Tip: If you are unsure if your child is up to date on his or her well-child care, please reach out to your child’s health care provider by phone or through the MyLVHN app.